 To honor the 100th birthday of celebrated artist Wayne Thiebaud (1920-2021), the Crocker Art Museum, Sacramento, CA, organized Wayne Thiebaud 100: Paintings, Prints, and Drawings.
-Following the artist’s recent death on December 25, 2021—at age 101—the exhibition now serves as a fitting tribute to Thiebaud's remarkable career.
-Highlighting the full range of this iconic American artist’s work made over 70 years, this major retrospective features a spectacular selection of his paintings, watercolors and prints.
+Following the artist’s death on December 25, 2021—at age 101—the exhibition served as a fitting tribute to Thiebaud's remarkable career.
+Highlighting the full range of this iconic American artist’s work made over 70 years, this major retrospective featured a spectacular selection of his paintings, watercolors and prints.

 Thiebaud enjoyed a rich, diverse career that brought him national and international recognition.
 He began as a commercial artist, working briefly for Walt Disney Studios and on Madison Avenue before gaining acclaim for his still life paintings of desserts in the early 1960s.
 While best known for these exuberant paintings of pies, cakes, and other sugary treats modeled in thick, luscious impasto, he was equally accomplished in depicting other subjects.
 Thiebaud was also a master at rendering people, doing so in beautifully realized figure studies and paintings.
 As in his still-life works, he typically portrayed his human subjects against white or pale backgrounds and intensified the sense of isolation of each figure from one another.